The whole point of FocusMe is that it blocks things even when you don’t want it to. Protection makes your plans tamper-resistant.Documentation Index

 Tips

 - Start mild, escalate gradually.
-Most people don’t need Forced mode right away.
+Most people don’t need Enforced mode right away.
 Password + a trusted friend works surprisingly well.

 - Use pause limits as a middle ground.
 Allow 2-3 pauses per day, 10 minutes each.
 You can take breaks, but they’re rationed.

-- Set inactive protection too.
+- Set standby and disabled protection too.
 Without it, you can stop the plan, edit it to remove protection, and restart it.
-Set at least Password protection when inactive.
+Set at least Password protection on standby and when disabled.